sweeks/multiviewer/README.md

 # Remote Control

-The remote control is an iPhone 13 Mini, which has a home screen with buttons that control the J-Tech, the Apple TVs, and the volume.
-Here is the home screen:
+The remote control is an iPhone 13 Mini, which has a home screen with buttons that control the J-Tech, the Apple TVs, and the volume:

 <img src="remote-control/home-screen.png" width="300">

+The heart of the remote control is nine buttons arranged like a keypad on an Apple TV
+remote: **Up**, **Down**, **Left**, **Right**, **Select**, **Back**, **TV**, **Play/Pause**, plus a **Remote** button, which toggles the other eight so that they act as an Apple TV remote or as a multiviewer remote.
+In `Apple TV` mode, the eight buttons send the corresponding command to the selected Apple TV.
+Double tapping **Remote** brings up the iOS Remote app for the selected TV.
+In `Multiviewer` mode, the arrow buttons change the selected window, and double tap moves the selected TV, swapping it with the TV the arrow points to. **Select** makes the selected TV fullscreen; from there, **Back** returns to multiview. **Deactivate TV** hides the selected TV offscreen.  **Activate TV** button adds a window displaying the most recently deactivated TV.

-The **Power** button toggles on/off the power of all the hardware in the system, including Apple TVs, Jtech, soundbar, and TV.
+The lesser-used buttons are at the top. **Power** toggles on/off the power of all the hardware in the system, including Apple TVs, Jtech, soundbar, and TV.
 The **Sports** and **TV** apps are the ordinary iOS apps, and are handy for choosing what to watch.
 From the **TV** app, you can share a show to start it playing on the selected TV -- unfortunately, this only works reliably for shows, and not for most sports streams, so far.

-The next nine buttons are like a keypad on an Apple TV remote (**Up**, **Down**, **Left**, **Right**, **Select**, **Back**, **TV**, **Play/Pause**), plus a **Remote** button.
-**Remote** toggles the other eight so that they can act as an Apple TV remote or as a multiviewer remote.

-In Apple TV mode, the selected window has a red border, and the eight buttons behave like an Apple TV remote on the selected Apple TV.
-Double tapping **Remote** brings up the iOS Remote app for the selected TV.

-In multiview mode, the selected window has a green border.
-The arrow buttons change the selected window, and double tap moves the selected TV, swapping it with the TV the arrow points to. **Select** makes the selected TV fullscreen; from there, **Back** returns to multiview.
-In multiview, some of the TVs are visible, and some are hidden (when multiview shows fewer than four windows).
-If there are hidden TVs, the **TV** button adds a window displaying one.
-If there are two or more visible TVs, the **Back** button hides the selected TV and removes its window.
-Double tapping **Back** hides the selected TV and starts its screensaver.
-Finally, **Play/Pause** toggles visibility of the selected window's border.

-In fullscreen, **Right** and **Left** cycle the fullscreen window through the TVs visible in multiview.
-The **TV** button toggles the visibility of a PIP (picture-in-picture) window.
-In PIP, pressing **Right** or **Left** cycles the PIP window through the TVs visible in multiview (except for the fullscreen TV). **Select** swaps the PIP and fullscreen windows.
-Pressing **Up** or **Down** toward the PIP window selects it.
-Double tapping arrows moves the PIP window around the corners.

 The bottom row of buttons (**Mute**, **Volume Up**, **Volume Down**) control the volume.
 The multiviewer has a different volume setting for each TV, and automatically adjusts volume when switching TVs.
 Mute is shared across all TVs.

 # Implementation